 Save this file as filter.txt.
-Use the -filter option for the scan as shown in the following example:
+Use the -filter option in the analysis phase as shown in the following example:

+'''

-sourceanalyzer -b MyProject -scan -f MyResults.fpr -filter filter.txt
+sourceanalyzer -b MyProject -scan -filter filter.txt -f MyResults.fpr

+'''
-The MyResults.fpr does not include any issues with the category Path Manipulation.

-For more information about filter files, see "Filtering the Analysis" on page 174.
+The analysis output in MyResults.fpr does not include any issues with the category Path Manipulation.
+For more information and an example of a filter file, see "Excluding Issues with Filter Files" on page 180.